QuantumProgram/Q-AssertBench/README.md

 └── task_level.pdf
 ```

-model_output.json is the raw outputs of the LLM.

-model_test_result.json is the evaluation summary for that model, obtained by testing and analyzing its outputs.
+model_output.json is the raw outputs of the LLMs. model_test_result.json is the evaluation summary for that model, obtained by testing and analyzing its outputs.
+And n Evaluation_Script.py is provided as a reference template for conducting evaluations.

 Experiment_results.csv/json are the aggregated results across all models and tasks.